Updated: Jul 1

 I cannot tell you how, and I cannot tell you when.
 But I can speak with absolute confidence that something is unfolding in your life because God is on the throne as much as He has ever been.
 And His promises are consistently woven throughout Scripture that “The Lord works out everything to its proper end.”
 (Prov.
 16:4).

-When everything was crashing around me in my 18 months of extreme difficulty, one thing was stronger than my hurt.
+When everything was crashing around me in my two years of hardship, one thing was stronger than my hurt.
 And that was my conviction that God is who He says He is.

-I was confused about many things, questioning many things, wondering, asking, pleading….but all with an anchored conviction that this God I had studied about and walked with since the age of five had not changed.
+I was confused about many things, questioning, wondering, asking, pleading….but all with an anchored conviction that this God I had studied about and walked with since the age of five had not changed.

 I had to bank on that.
 I had to trust that the fog would indeed lift.
 The road would indeed smooth out.
-And by this I don’t mean that circumstances all become perfect again because sometimes - OFTEN - they don’t.
-And it’s more about a heart transformation or surrender that occurs.
+And by this I don’t mean that circumstances all become perfect again because they don’t.
+It’s more about a heart transformation that occurs.

 For more content like this, follow my writings on social media (Instagram and Facebook) and on my website kimcaifano.com.
 Or hire me to coach or speak to your audience.